angelpena619/Regex-Tutorial/README.md

 ### Boundaries

-No boundaries are used in this code

-A boundry is used in a regex by using `\b` this porompts for a check by the engine, it checks that the position in the string is a word boundary.
+boundry is used in a regex by using `\b` this porompts for a check by the engine, it checks that the position in the string is a word boundary.

 This can be at the start of the string, if the first string character is a word character `\w` Between two characters in the string, where one is a word character `\w` and the other is not.
 At string end, if the last string character is a word character `\w`.

-### Back-references

-Backreferences match the same text as previously matched within a capturing group.

-This code does not have an example of this within it.

-It is often used to match HTML tags between the opening and the closing tag.

-### Look-ahead and Look-behind

-Look-arounds match a group of characters before or after a pattern, they allow for this not to be returned in the result.
-Look-behinds are specific for a group that is before a pattern, look aheads are the groups after the pattern.

-This code does not contain any look-arounds but some examples would be:
-Positive:
- * A positive look-ahead, (?=ABC), will match a group after the pattern without including it in the result.
- * A positive look-behind, (?<=ABC), will match a group before the pattern without including it in the result.
-Negaitive:
- * A negative look-ahead, (?!ABC), will specify a group that cannot match after the pattern; otherwise, the result is unsuccessful.
- * A negative look-behind, (?<!ABC), will specify a group that cannot match before the pattern; otherwise, the result is unsuccessful.